mghpcsim/rtd-nese/docs/source/user-docs.rst

 .. warning::

-        File transfers to NESE-hosted endpoints are NOT encrypted.
-If you require encryption, you should encrypt the files yourself before sending to NESE.
+        File transfers to NESE-hosted endpoints are encrypted by default.

 Command Line Tools
 """"""""""""""""""